fbpx

 2. Another research found that after 15 minutes of therapy, “anxiety-like behaviours” in mice decreased.
 Similar outcomes were observed in a study with rats.

 3. There is evidence that PEMF stimulation alters the EEG patterns in the brain.
 This is referred to as entrainment.
 Numerous entrainment techniques have been studied and used, including cranial electrical stimulation (CES) and audiovisual stimulation (AVS).
-The advantage of PEMFs over other entrainment techniques is that they have the potential to stimulate entrainment in the same way but enter the brain more deeply and have the potential to treat the underlying reasons of a brain disorder.
+The advantage of PEMFs over other entrainment techniques is that they have the potential to stimulate entrainment in the same way but enter the brain more deeply and have the potential to treat the underlying reasons for a brain disorder.

 4. In a clinical trial conducted in 2013, 9 minutes of PEMF therapy resulted in alterations to the brain’s EEG.
 This shows it can lower the higher EEG frequencies seen in anxious people.

-5. Another study was conducted in 2021 using Pulsed Electromagnetic Field(PEMF) device.
+5. Another study was conducted in 2021 using a Pulsed Electromagnetic Field(PEMF) device.
 Pulsed electromagnetic field therapy was administered to a single arm for six 90-minute sessions to five patients.
 A questionnaire was given to the patients, and researchers asked them to rank their PTSD and trauma-related symptoms on a scale.
 All the patients spoke of a boost to their mental health, which gave them hope and optimism to deal with additional PTSD and trauma-related symptoms.

 What Does PEMF Do to The Brain?

+PEMF therapy harmonises and restores the area of the brain related to mood.
+These fields enter the brain more directly and profoundly.
 PEMF therapy mimics the rhythm the brain naturally follows at rest and trains the brain to do the same.
 By entering the brain directly and profoundly, it treats the hormonal and chemical imbalances linked to anxiety problems.
 Instead of putting foreign compounds into the brain, PEMF electrically activates the neurons to release their own natural chemicals, which helps to correct inadequacies and reestablish normal brain function.

 How Long Does It Take for PEMF to Work?

+Just 30 minutes of PEMF therapy before bed improves sleep quality and lessens anxiety symptoms.
 Long-term daily therapy for anxiety is a non-invasive and safe option.
 A home device like the BioMat is excellent for flexible, easy therapy.

 Best PEMF Therapy Devices for Anxiety

 Recovery Systems PEMF BioMats are a brilliant combination of five recovery modalities – PEMF, Far Infrared, Negative Ion, Heat and Red-light therapy (or Photon light therapy).
+These treatment combinations have been proven to reduce anxiety symptoms.

 Who Should Not Use PEMF?